Charitable Trust Info from Lawyers in Colorado

 How to Set Up a Charitable Trust in Colorado

 Decisions about setting up a charitable trust in Colorado should only be made in consultation with an experienced trust attorney and a tax advisor.
-As part of the bigger picture of estate planning, we can advise you on charitable trusts and help you properly set up a trust that will ensure that your philanthropy endures for years to come.
+Our team is happy to set up a trust that leaves to charitable organizations, but we do not specialize in tax-advantaged charitable trusts.
+We are happy to refer you to trusted lawyers who do this work, however.

 For more information about charitable trusts, or to schedule your legal consultation, please call 720-547-2319.

-Please note: In addition to charitable trusts, we can also set up family trusts, special needs trusts, gun trusts, pet trusts, and living trusts.
+Please note: In addition to charitable trusts, we can also set up family trusts, special needs trusts, and living trusts.
 Our estate planning law firm is located in Northglenn (near I-25 and 120th Avenue).
 We help clients throughout Colorado, including Thornton, Arvada, Broomfield, Brighton, and Westminster.